OHDSI/ParallelLogger/README.md

 Introduction
 ============
-An R package with tools to be used in the other OHDSI R packages
+Support for parallel computation with progress bar, and option to stop or proceed on errors.
+Also provides logging to console and disk, and the logging persists in the parallel threads.
+Additional functions support function call automation with delayed execution (e.g. for executing functions in parallel).

 Features
 ========
-- Functions for parallel computation
+- Functions for parallel computation.
-- Functions for logging
+- Functions for logging, including automated logging for errors and warnings.
-- Functions used for automating analyses
+- Functions used for automating analyses.

 Examples
 ========